-If you are a parent who is anticipating a divorce in your and your spouse’s futures, then you are almost undoubtedly aware that child support will come into play.
-Either you will be on the hook to pay child support if you are the parent with whom your children do not reside primarily, or you are set to receive child support if you are the parent with whom your children live.
+If you are a parent anticipating a divorce, you are almost certainly aware of the upcoming role of child support.
+If your children primarily live with your spouse, you will likely need to pay child support.
+Conversely, if your children live primarily with you, you are set to receive child support.
 Based on whichever of these camps you fall, you can prepare financially for the responsibility to pay or receive child support.

-Either you or your spouse will even have to pay child support because the State of Texas has an idea that every parent in our State must support their children.
+Either you or your spouse must pay child support, as Texas law mandates parental support for children.
 This means either providing direct care for them daily or providing financial support.
-It’s not you cannot do both- it’s just that the only way to “even up” the score between the custodial and noncustodial parent is to transfer some money from the noncustodial to the custodial parent.
+Balancing support between custodial and noncustodial parents involves transferring money from the noncustodial to the custodial parent.

 Even if you think you know what the law is in Texas, likely, you don’t.
 That’s not to say you aren’t an intelligent, well-read individual.
-It’s just that you are likely relying on the advice or knowledge of a friend, cousin, or co-worker who themselves doesn’t know the actual ins and outs of child support.
+You might rely on advice from friends or coworkers who are not well-versed in child support details.

 What’s more, the subject of medical support rarely comes up at all when it’s just you and your friend chatting over a cup of coffee.
 In this day and age, where the debates are many regarding how to pay for health insurance, there is a fair amount of oversight that I have seen in this area.